Brown: Could helping town residents end up hurting counties?

 "We're already working on it," Schaffer said.
 "The goal is to help residents, but not hurt the county."

-Following in the footsteps of Hempstead Town, which has a drive-through window officials for making tax payments, the supes also are working on a way to provide for curbside payment to allow residents to stay in their vehicles, Schaffer said.
+Following in the footsteps of Hempstead Town, which, until early April, had a drive-through window tax payments, the supes also are working on a way to provide for curbside payment to allow residents to stay in their vehicles, Schaffer said.

 Even as supervisors advocate for residents, they, along with cities and villages, are having to juggle the impact of COVID-19 on budgets of their own.